swellaby/vsts-mirror-git-repository/README.md

 * `sourceGitRepositoryUri`
 * `sourceGitRepositoryPersonalAccessToken`
+* `sourceGitRepositoryCloneDirectoryName`
 * `sourceVerifySSLCertificate` (defaults to `true`)
 * `destinationGitRepositoryUri`
 * `destinationGitRepositoryPersonalAccessToken`
 * `destinationVerifySSLCertificate` (defaults to `true`)

 You may omit the access token inputs (`sourceGitRepositoryPersonalAccessToken` and `destinationGitRepositoryPersonalAccessToken`) if you do not need to provide a token for the respective source/destination repo.
+You may omit the source repository clone directory name (`sourceGitRepositoryCloneDirectoryName`) if you do not need to override the default behavior of `git clone`.
 You may also omit the SSL verification inputs (`sourceVerifySSLCertificate` and `destinationVerifySSLCertificate`) if you want to include SSL verification (the only time you _have_ to provide those inputs is if you need to set the value to false)

 Here's an example snippet of what a YAML configuration would like like for the Mirror Git Repository Task (using a secure variable for the destination token)